Policy Number: 201

-As necessary and appropriate, OTM may consult with members of the Intellectual Property Committee, members of the faculty or other experts to evaluate the TRF for technical merit and to comment on the commercial potential, marketability and competitive advantages of the technology.
+As necessary and appropriate, OTM may consult with members of the faculty or other experts to evaluate the TRF for technical merit and to comment on the commercial potential, marketability and competitive advantages of the technology.
 Following initial evaluation of the TRF, OTM will make a recommendation that may include the following:

 - Hold the disclosure for more information or research data from the creators;